nadavq/NiceProj/README.md

 # NiceProject
-run - DAUInterface in the Interface module
+run - Main in the Interface module